ayush7271/cryptoCurrencyApp/README.md

 ### Pages & Features 👇

-- `Home Page`: Nav Bar with option of change currency.
+- `Home Page`: NavBar with option of change currency.
 - `Search`: User can search for any of coin from list.
 - `CoinConverter`: User can see price of coin based on currency.
 - `coingraph`: User can visualize the price variation on graph on day basis like today, last 7 days, last 30 days .